legendreddragon/legendreddragon.github.io/lord/masters/aragorn.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Aragorn is Stick (200) / Short Sword (3K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Aragorn is Stick (200) / Leather Vest (3K).